-Students who, tor any reason, find it necessary to withdraw from college during the course of a semester must complete the following steps:
+Students who, for any reason, find it necessary to withdraw from college during the course of a semester must complete the following steps:

-- 1. Visit a counselor and secure a withdrawal form. - Secure the signature of the counselor, the Vice President Student Affairs, the Director of Financial Aids, the Librarian and the Registrar.
-The Admissions and Records office will notify each instructor of your withdrawal from his class. - 3.
-When a student withdraws from COLLEGE after the sixth week, his status in each subject will be recorded "WP" or "WF".
+1. Visit a counselor and secure a withdrawal form.

+- Secure the signature of the counselor, the Dean of Student Affairs, the the Director of Financial Aids, the Librarian and the Registrar.
+The Records Office will notify each instructor of the student's withdrawal from his class. - When a student withdraws from COLLEGE after the sixth week, his status in each subject will be recorded "WP" or "WF."